-Meaning of life: No one can tell its real definition.
-For some, it is all about happiness, building family, and leading life as it is.
-For some, it is about accumulating wealth, whereas, for many, life is all about love money, etc.
+No one can tell the actual definition of the meaning of life.
+For some, it is all about happiness, building a family, and leading life as it is.
+For some, it is about accumulating wealth, whereas, for some, it is all about love.

-Many think about the meaning and purpose in life from a philosophical perspective, but the meaning in life is associated with better health, wellness, and perhaps longevity.
+Many think about the meaning and purpose in life from a philosophical perspective, but the meaning in life is associated with better health, wellness, and perhaps longevity, suggests a new study.

-A new study by the University of California San Diego School of Medicine found the meaning in life is essential for health and well-being, though the relationships differ in adults younger and older than age 60.
+A new study by the University of California San Diego School of Medicine found that meaning in life is essential for health and well-being.
+However, the relationships differ in adults younger and older than age 60.

-The study found that the meaning of life is associated with better physical and mental well-being, while the search for meaning in life may be associated with worse mental well-being and cognitive functioning.
+The study found that the meaning of life is associated with better physical and mental well-being.
+In comparison, the search for meaning in life may be associated with worse mental well-being and cognitive functioning.

 The Presence of meaning in life displayed an inverted U-shaped relationship, while the quest for meaning in life demonstrated a U-shaped relation with age.
 The analysts found that age 60 is when the presence of purpose in life peaks, and the search for the importance of life was at its absolute bottom.

 Jeste said, “When you are young, like in your twenties, you are unsure about your career, a life partner, and who you are as a person.
 You are searching for meaning in life.
 As you start to get into your thirties, forties, and fifties, you have more established relationships, maybe you are married and have a family, and you’ve settled in a career.
 The search decreases, and the meaning in life increases.”

 “After age 60, things begin to change.
 People retire from their job and start to lose their identity.
 They start to develop health issues, and some of their friends and family begin to pass away.
 They start searching for the meaning in life again because the meaning they once had has changed.”